KUBE-TV: Sale to RNN

-On December 9, 2019, it was announced that WRNN-TV Associates, owner of New York City-based WRNN-TV, secured a deal to purchase seven full-power TV stations (including KUBE-TV) and one Class A station from NRJ.
+On December 9, 2019, it was announced that WRNN-TV Associates, owner of New York City–based WRNN-TV, secured a deal to purchase seven full-power TV stations (including KUBE-TV) and one Class A station from NRJ.
 The sale was approved by the FCC on January 23, and was completed on February 4, 2020.

 On May 20, 2021, RNN and iMedia Brands announced an agreement to affiliate most of RNN's television stations (including KUBE) with home shopping network ShopHQ.
 KUBE began carrying ShopHQ programming on June 28, 2021.

 Most of KUBE's syndicated programs have either moved to other Houston TV stations or are no longer cleared in the market.
 H-Town High School Sports is now seen Saturdays at 10:30 p.m. on KIAH since August 21, 2021.
 Reruns of Seinfeld from 7 to 8 p.m. were the last remaining holdover as the main channel transitioned to ShopHQ almost full-time.

+Sometime in 2023, KUBE switched to airing programming from Shop LC.

 Programming

-KUBE-TV airs ShopHQ programming almost full-time.
-It also airs episodes of the syndicated talk show Richard French Live, as well as Animal Rescue and Missing to satisfy E/I requirements.
+KUBE-TV airs Shop LC programming for most of its broadcast schedule, with all other content also remotely added from the New York area, including WRNN's Richard French Live and a Telco Productions–provided block of educational programming.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 During the 2011 Houston Livestock Show and Rodeo, KUBE-TV added programming from PegasusTV on subchannel 57.4; this was replaced by MeTV in 2012.
 Cozi TV was added to 57.4 on May 28, 2018, and was replaced by Charge! in June 2021.

 Analog-to-digital conversion

-KUBE-TV (as KAZH) discontinued regular programming on its analog signal, over UHF channel 57, on June 12, 2009, as part of the federally mandated transition from analog to digital television.
-The station's digital signal remained on its pre-transition UHF channel 41, using PSIP to display KUBE-TV's virtual channel as 57 on digital television receivers, which was among the high band UHF channels (52-69) that were removed from broadcasting use as a result of the transition.
+KUBE-TV (as KAZH) ended regular programming on its analog signal, over UHF channel 57, on June 12, 2009, as part of the federally mandated transition from analog to digital television.
+The station's digital signal remained on its pre-transition UHF channel 41, using virtual channel 57.